lcastri/fpcmci/README.md

 Current state-of-the-art causal discovery approaches suffer in terms of speed and accuracy of the causal analysis when the process to be analysed is composed by a large number of features.
 FPCMCI is able to select the most meaningful features from a set of variables and build a causal model from such selection.
 To this end, the causal analysis results **faster** and **more accurate**.

-In the following example a comparison between causal models obtained by PCMCI and FPCMCI using the same data.
+In the following it is presented an example showing a comparison between causal models obtained by PCMCI and FPCMCI causal discovery algorithms on the same data.
 The latter have been created as follows:

 ```
 min_lag = 1